grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-authentication-for-app-plugins.md

   ]
   ```

 - Use `.SecureJsonData` for sensitive data stored in `secureJsonData`.
-For example, where `password` is the name of a property in the `secureJsonData` object:
+For example, use `.SecureJsonData` where `password` is the name of a property in the `secureJsonData` object:

   ```json title="src/plugin.json"
   "routes": [